5 Tips to Write a Winning Graphic Design Brief

 - How frequently do they engage with your business?

-Your description should be detailed enough that your graphic designer could draw a picture of your typical customer if they wanted to do so.
+Your description should be detailed enough that your graphic designer could draw a picture of your typical customer.

 If you haven’t recently completed a robust set of customer personas, now is the time to do that.
 If you have, consider updating them.

-Keep in mind that the most accurate information will come from research, not instincts or assumptions.
-Read up on quantitative vs qualitative research to determine the best methods for gathering valuable customer data.
+Remember that the most accurate information will come from research, not instincts or assumptions.
+Review quantitative vs qualitative research to determine the best methods for gathering valuable customer data.

 Don’t forget about your competitors!
 Graphic design isn’t only about creating visually appealing things.

-It’s also implementing sales and marketing strategies through the use of visual design.
+It’s also implementing sales and marketing strategies through visual design.

 If your designer understands what your competitors are using to draw in customers, they will be better able to implement a strategy that benefits your business.